sudoblockio/tackle/README.md

 - Declarative: Everything is in yaml with easy to use interfaces
 - Turing complete: Loops, conditionals and branching is supported
-- Modular: New providers can be created or imported remotely
+- Modular: New providers / hooks can be created or imported remotely
 - Lean: Tackle box has only 4 dependencies - core logic <1k LOC

 ### Basic Usage / Structure